temirov/ctx/ISSUES.md

 ## Maintenance (400–499)

-- [ ] [CT-400] Update the documentation @README.md and focus on the usefullness to the user.
+- [x] [CT-400] Update the documentation @README.md and focus on the usefullness to the user.
 Move the technical details to ARCHITECTURE.md
+    - README now leads with user workflows and examples, while detailed architecture guidance lives in the new `ARCHITECTURE.md`.
 - [ ] [CT-401] Ensure architrecture matches the reality of code.
 Update @ARCHITECTURE.md when needed.
 Review the code and prepare a comprehensive ARCHITECTURE.md file with the overview of the app architecture, sufficient for understanding of a mid to senior software engineer.
 - [ ] [CT-402] Review @POLICY.md and verify what code areas need improvements and refactoring.
 Prepare a detailed plan of refactoring.
 Check for bugs, missing tests, poor coding practices, duplication and slop.
 Ensure strong encapsulation and following the principles og @AGENTS.md and policies of @POLICY.md